tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 <h3 id="hash-tags">Hash Tags: Getting back into control of your sharding strategy</h3>
 <p>
 In certain cases, we would like to influence which node our data is stored at.
-This to be able to group certain keys together so that we can later be able to access them together through a multi-key operation, or a pipeline request.
+This is to be able to group certain keys together so that we can later access them together through a multi-key operation, or through <a href="https://redis.io/topics/pipelining">pipelining</a>.
 </p>

 <p>
 One use case here would be to satisfy the access pattern of retrieving the status of multiple coffee shops within the same city, where we don't have a way to group these together during write time.
-Therefore, it makes sense to write the status of each coffee shop under their individual keys, and access the ones that we care about through a <a href="https://redis.io/topics/pipelining">pipelining</a>, or <code>MGET</code>.</p>
+Therefore, it makes sense to write the status of each coffee shop under their individual keys, and access the ones that we care about through pipelining, or <code>MGET</code>.</p>

 <blockquote>
 ⚠️ I am mentioning <code>MGET</code> as an option here as it is technically a viable option.
 However, keep in mind that <a href="https://stackoverflow.com/a/61532233/463785"><code>MGET</code> blocks other clients</a> till the whole read operation completes, whereas pipelining doesn't since it's just a way of batching commands.
-Although you may not see the difference with just a few keys, it's not a good idea to use <code>MGET</code> for too many keys from Redis.
-I suggest you to perform your own benchmarks for your own use case to see what the threshold is.
+Although you may not see the difference with just a few keys, it's not a good idea to use <code>MGET</code> for too many keys.
+I suggest for you to perform your own benchmarks for your own use case to see what the threshold might be here.
 </blockquote>

-<p>That said, how can we make sure that coffee shops under the same city are co-located within the same node?
+<p>Idea is solid but there is still a question: how can we make sure that coffee shops under the same city are co-located within the same node?
 For example, if we also have the coffee shops with ID <code>1</code> and <code>4</code>, they are not going to be stored within the same node as coffee shops with ID <code>2</code>, <code>3</code>, <code>6</code> and <code>7</code> based on our current setup (remember: the node at <code>172.19.197.2</code> is responsible for hash slot range of <code>0</code>-<code>5460</code>):
 </p>

 <p>